 Hundreds of questions struck your mind every day and most of them ends up with no answer.
 Well, we are not talking about the question related to your personal life.
-We are covering some curious and fascinating questions along with interesting answers that might amaze you.
+We are covering some curious and interesting questions along with fascinating answers that might amaze you.
 The answers are based on science and general facts.
 So let’s begin our virtual question answer session and find out how smart you actually are.

 13. What’s the Color of Mirror?

 Short Answer: Green

 Explanation: Human can differentiate 10 million different colors but it’s hard to image the mirror is not white or silver.
 It is actually the color of whatever is reflected onto it.
 The perfect mirror reflects all images in the exact opposite direction (angle of reflection) and distance.
 So the color of the mirror would be kind of smart white.
 But, we live in a real world where there is no perfect mirror.
 Every real mirror absorbs a very tiny amount of light.
 In particular, it best reflects light within the 510 nanometer range, which is the spectrum of visible green light.
 So technically, your mirror is titchy green.

 12. How Much Percent of Brain We Use?

 Explanation: It has been misattributed to many people (including Albert Einstein) that we only use 10% of our brain.
 This myth was originated in the 1890’s by the father of American psychology, William James.
 He said “most of us do not meet our mental potential” and this misunderstanding stuck for a long time.
 The truth is, we use virtually every part of the brain and most of the part is active all the time.
 In fact, during sleep, all parts of your brain remain active.
 Although, it is true that every part of the brain is not concurrently active at any given moment.
 For maximum efficiency and in order to be conscious at all, 1 to 16% of the cell should be active.
 Furthermore, most of the cells are used to control unconscious activities such as heart rate, dreaming etc.